Looking Back at Serena Williams' Top Career Moments

-Looking back at Serena Williams’ top career moments originally appeared on NBC Sports Chicago
+Looking back at Serena Williams’ top career moments originally appeared on NBC Sports Washington

 The GOAT might be taking her final bow.